Staticaliza/Staticaliza-Blender-Animation-Tools/README.md

 - Hides weld bones, face bones, numbered helper bones, and auxiliary bone collections in standard mode.
 - Hides matching `__NameMeta` empty objects from the viewport and selection.
 - Hides bone axes, labels, relationship lines, and advanced Roblox Animator panels in standard mode.
+- When bone names are enabled, selecting bones temporarily shows only the active bone's label using Blender's native label styling; deselecting all bones restores every label.
 - Restores advanced panels and auxiliary controls when Advanced Mode is enabled.
 - Uses Automatic keyframe handles rather than Automatic Clamped handles.
 - Expands a newly created Dope Sheet channel when its first keyframe is inserted.